wanglin2/mind-map/web/src/pages/Doc/en/xmind/index.md

 > v0.2.7+

-Provides methods for importing `XMind` files.
+Provides methods for importing and export `XMind` files.

 ## Import